harvard-lil/preview/README.md

 ## Installation

-You'll need to instal Django 1.6 or higher.
+You'll need to install Django 1.6 or higher.

 Download the [PhantomJS](http://phantomjs.org/) binary and place it in your projects lib directory

 Be sure to update settings.py with your values.
 Copy settings.example.py and use it as a starter.

+## How to use

+Once you're the Preview Django app is up and running, the landing page will give you usage instructions.

 ## License